Hungarian Weapons - Frommer Stop Pistols

 The Frommer Stop was a fresh approach to long recoil operation, the vital feature being a double spring system lying in a tunnel above the barrel.
 One spring controls the movement of the bolt, while its companion absorbs the barrel recoil and returns the barrel to the firing position.
 This two-spring system is implicit in any long recoil mechanism where barrel and bolt move independently.
 The springs surrounded the barrel and bolt in the M1901 Frommer design, but placing them in the M1910 Frommer-type tunnel (though complicating maintenance) made the gun much more compact.
 At the instant of firing, the Stop is locked by a rotating head on the two-piece bolt, similarly to the M95 Mannlicher rifles.
 An inertia firing pin is struck by an external hammer, and the only safety device is a grip lever.
 Barrel and bolt then recoil for about an inch to unlock the bolt.
 The bolt is then held while the barrel runs back, stripping out and ejecting the empty case as it does so.
 The bolt is then released to run forward, chamber the fresh round, and rotate its head to lock the breech.

-It is a functional, but complicated design, required above average maintenance and was reportedly not popular with some of its users.
+It is a functional, complicated design, required above average maintenance and was reportedly not popular with some of its users.
 However, with proper care the pistols' long service life proved its critics wrong and most people loved them.
-Critics saying 'The complication of a long recoil system is wasted on a relatively low-powered cartridge which can be handled by a simple blowback action' should check out the following section.
+Critics saying 'The complication of a long recoil system is wasted on a relatively low-powered cartridge which can be handled by a simple blowback action' should check out the following ammo section.

 The Frommer Stop pistols bear an official proof mark on the left front side of the trigger guard.
 Commercial proofs: St.Steven's crown above the letters 'BP' (for Budapest), enclosed in a circle.